yufeiyang-dev/uw-lecture-reviews/cs456_computer_networks.md

 ### 4.3.2 Switching

 - *Switching via memory*.
 The simplest, earliest routers were traditional computers, with switching between input and output ports being done under direct control of the CPU (routing processor).
-Inout and output ports functioned as traditional I/O devices in a traditional operating system.
+Input and output ports functioned as traditional I/O devices in a traditional operating system.
 An inout dirt with an arriving packet first singled the routing processor via an interrupt.
 - *Switching via a bus*.
 - *Switching via an interconnection network*.